weichslgartner/weichslgartner.github.io/perf.md

 ## Use a More Efficient Data Structure than Set

-As we identified the root cause of our high execution time, it is time to fix it.
+As we identified the root cause of our high execution time (ordered sets and temporary strings), it is time to fix it.
 We used ordered sets to store characters (`['a' .. 'z']` for keys and  `['A' ..
 'Z']` for locks).
 Hence, the maximal length is 26.
 So if we use [one hot encoding](https://en.wikipedia.org/wiki/One-hot) we can fit this in a 32 bit value.